grallucas/maic/content/Learning_Resources-RunningJupyterLabOnADGXNode copy.md

 ## 7. Cleanup

-Once your done with your instance, you can press `Ctrl+D` on every terminal you have opened.
+Once you're done with your instance, you can press `Ctrl+D` on every terminal you have opened.
 This will log out of any nodes and relinquish any allocated resources.